trello-talk/TrelloWebhookAPI/README.md

 * Finally, run `npm install`

 # Usage
-* Once you run the install command, you can start the bot with `npm start`
+* Once you run the install command, you can start the program with `npm start`